BLOG

 What happens if I miss one dose of Eliquis?

 A single missed dose of Eliquis temporarily reduces your protection against blood clots.
 Because Eliquis has a half-life of about 12 hours, the drug clears your system faster than older blood thinners.
-Take the missed dose as soon as you remember on the same day, as long as there are more than 6 hours until your next dose.
-Never double up.
-If you're concerned, contact your doctor or pharmacist.
+The FDA label says to take the missed dose as soon as possible on the same day.
+Do not take 2 doses in 1 day.
+If you are concerned, contact your doctor or pharmacist.

 Can I take Eliquis a few hours late?